 2015: Congressman Ruben Hinojosa (D-TX) and Congressman Glenn “GT” Thompson (R-PA) and Congressman James Langevin (D-RI), Co-Chairs of Congressional CTE Caucus

 2014: Senator Patty Murray (D-WI) and Congressman Robert “Bobby” Scott (D-VA)

 2013: Senator Tom Harkin (D-IA) and Susan Rees

 2012: Senator Barbara Mikulski (D-MD) and Lisa Maatz, AAUW

 Public Policy Committee

-It is the mission of the Public Policy Committee to represent the interest of NAPE, its members, and constituents before Congress and federal agencies, and to inform and educate NAPE staff and constituents about key public policy issues and empower them to address and influence the effect these policies may have on state legislation.
-In keeping with this mission, the Public Policy Committee provides monitoring and advocacy on federal and state legislation and other issues that could affect the mission of NAPE, and it makes recommendations to the NAPE Board of Directors about such legislation and issues.
+It is the mission of the Public Policy Committee to represent the interest of NAPE, its members, and constituents before Congress and federal agencies, and to inform and educate NAPE staff and constituents about key public policy issues and empower them to address and influence the effect these policies may have on legislation.
+In keeping with this mission, the Public Policy Committee provides monitoring and advocacy on federal legislation and other issues that could affect the mission of NAPE, and it makes recommendations to the NAPE Board of Directors about such legislation and issues.

 NAPE’s Public Policy Committee is chaired by Michael Tinsley (TN).